oguzhanKomcu/Science_News.Blog_Project/README.md

 ```

-This is how I created the body of the method in the "PostServices.cs" class in the "PostService" in the "Services" folder in the Science_News.Application layer.
+This is how I created the body of the method in the "PostServices.cs" class in the "PostService" in the "Services" folder in the "Science_News.Application" layer.
 You can see more here.[GitHub Pages](https://github.com/oguzhanKomcu/Science_News.Blog_Project/tree/master/Science_News.Application/Services)

    ```csharp
         public Task<List<PostVM>> GetPosts()